purifyjs/core/GUIDE.md

 });
 ```

-This is how purify implements efficient cleanup of event listeners and signal subscriptions.
+> This is how **purify.js** implements efficient cleanup of event listeners and signal subscriptions.

 ### Building Components